tmfarrell/tmfarrell.github.io/_posts/2017-03-11-awards_versus_money.md

 ## Money

-This is all contrast to money.
+This all in contrast to money.
 Money is a continuous value and is almost exclusively, if the basic principles of economics are to be believed (which, not that I'm an expert or anything, I believe they are), awarded in exact proportion to value/ work provided.
 Money is, in theory, our abstract version of value.